About the Journal

 LA uses double-blind peer reviewed system: the reviewers' identities remain anonymous to authors, and the reviewers can not see authors' identities.
-And journal have a policy of screening for plagiarism before sending articles to reviewers; so just article which has 82% originality or more than it can send to reviewers.
+All scientific papers to be published in the Journal are reviewed internationally.
+And journal has a policy of screening for plagiarism before sending articles to reviewers by "https://www.etxt.ru/"; so just article which has 82% originality or more than it can send to reviewers.

 Peer Review / Responsibility for the Reviewers